nh2/runtogether/README.rst

 A utility command to start other commands in the background.

-If one of them dies with an error, all of them are terminated.
+If one of them dies, all of them are terminated.

+The exit code is set to the exit code of the first terminated process.

 ``Ctrl-C`` terminates them as well.